Green-Software-Foundation/governance/.github/ISSUE_TEMPLATE/election.md

 ---
 name: Election
 about: Elect new ...
-title: "[ELECTION] Approval of X"
+title: "[ELECTION] Election of X"
-labels: Election
+labels: ''
 assignees: ''

 ---